curusarn/resh/README.md

 This is the most important part of this project.

 RESH SEARCH app searches your history by commands.
-It uses host, directories, git remote, and exit status to show you relevant results first.
+It uses device, directories, git remote, and exit status to show you relevant results first.

 All this context is not in the regular shell history.
 RESH records shell history with context to use it when searching.